nkueng/quadtree-compression/README.md

 In order to validate my code, I've written numerous test-cases of increasing fidelity.
 They can be found (partly commented-out) in `testComp.cpp`.

 The resulting compression met all the course's requirement and got the full score.
 As an example, we were provided with an image that had been rendered by the instructor's algorithm (below on the left).
-The comparison to my result (below on the right) shows very little deviation, that can only be explained by differences in the order of 2D-traversals of pixels.
+The comparison to my result (below in the middle) shows very little deviation (below to the right, in red), that can only be explained by differences in the order of 2D-traversals of pixels.

 <img src="./images/adaPrune.05.png" width="250"> <img src="./images/ada_rendered.png" width="250"> <img src="./images/ada_diff.png" width="250">